ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 Please also remember, that the CKBox plugin requires the following dependency plugins to work properly: `ArticlePluginSet`, `PictureEditing`, `ImageUpload`, and `CloudServices`.
 Except for `ImageUpload` which is, likewise, available in predefined builds, these need to be added manually.

-If you want to be able to use CKBox image editing capabilities from within CKEditor&nbsp;5, you need to also include the `CKBoxImageEdit` plugin.
+You must include the `CKBoxImageEdit` plugin if you want to use CKBox image editing capabilities from within CKEditor&nbsp;5.

 Finally, add {@link module:ckbox/ckbox~CKBox} to your plugin list, toolbar and [configure](#configuration) the feature as needed.
 An example configuration may look like this: